aryagokh/Satellite_Images_Task/README.md

 <br><br>
-If any file fails to load, please refresh the page (try 4-5 times) or drop a mail at : arya.gokhale1@gmail.com
+If any file fails to load, please refresh the page (try 4-5 times) or drop a mail at : arya.gokhale1@gmail.com You can also download the raw file and view it on your local.